Mark Warburton

-Mark Warburton (born 6 September 1962) is an English professional football manager and former player who is a first-team coach at West Ham United.
+Mark Warburton (born 6 September 1962) is an English professional football manager and former player who is currently the Sporting Director and Head of Soccer for Sporting JAX of the United Soccer League.

 As a player, Warburton was a right back at non-League level with Enfield and Boreham Wood.
 He began his coaching career in the academy at Watford, before moving to Brentford in February 2011, serving as a coach and sporting director until being appointed manager in December 2013.
 He led the club from League One to promotion to the Championship in the 2013–14 season and finished the following season with the club's best second-tier placing for 80 years.
 He managed Rangers in Scotland from 2015 to 2017, winning the Scottish Championship title and the Scottish Challenge Cup in his first season.
 He joined Nottingham Forest in March 2017, but was dismissed after nine months.

 Playing career

 Growing up in London, Warburton attended The Latymer School, Edmonton.
 A defender, Warburton began his playing career as an apprentice at Leicester City under Frank McLintock and later dropped into Non-League football with Enfield.
 Warburton took a dislike to the methods of McLintock's successor at Leicester, Jock Wallace, later saying "he was a Marine.
 We had runs on sand-dunes, running until we threw up.
 I learned a lot from that, never treating a player that way".

 Warburton had a successful four years at Enfield, winning the 1981–82 FA Trophy and 1982–83 Alliance Premier League title.
 He battled for the right back spot at the club with Trevor Savage and scored his only league goal for the club past Boston United goalkeeper Kevin Blackwell in a 2–0 win during the 1982–83 season.
 After leaving Enfield in 1985, Warburton later played for Isthmian League side Boreham Wood, Scottish non-league side Stoneyburn Juniors and also spent time playing in Charlotte and Chicago men's leagues while living in the United States.
 Cruciate injuries ended his playing career.